-The demonstration cannot be repeated immediately for a few reasons-for one, the demonstration will not work due to the buildup of CO2 in the bottle.
+The demonstration cannot be repeated immediately for a few reasons-for one, the demonstration will not work due to the buildup of $CO_2$ in the bottle.
 There is not enough oxygen in the bottle to allow combustion to occur.
-More importantly, it can be extremely dangerous to add alcohol to the jug if the jug is still hot.
-A flash back can occur causing a fire.
+More importantly, it is extremely dangerous to add alcohol to the jug if the jug is still hot.
+A flash-back can occur, causing a fire.

-Therefore, in order to successfully repeat the demonstration for the same class or another class, follow the steps below:
+In order to successfully repeat the demonstration for another class, follow the steps below:

-- 1. Allow the bottles to cool to room temperature. - 2.
+- 1. Allow the bottle to cool to room temperature. - 2.
 Pour out the water that forms as a result of the combustion. - 3.
-Fill the bottles with about 1" of cold tap water and swirl the tap water around in the bottle.
-Pour the tap water into the sink, and repeat the washing with additional cold tap water.
+Fill the bottle with about 10 of cold tap water and swirl the tap water around in the bottle.
+Pour the tap water into the sink, and repeat the washing with more cold tap water.
 Pour all the water out into the sink. - 4.
 Dry out the bottle as much as possible by either allowing it to sit upside down or (to speed up the drying) by drying it with a long string of paper towels pushed into the mouth.
-A few water droplets on the inside of the bottle do not seem to hinder the combustion. - 5.
-In order to reduce the amount of water in the bottle and speed up the drying, try a double rinse of the bottle with a small amount of isopropyl alcohol.
+A few water droplets on the inside of the bottle do not seem to hinder the combustion.

+- 5. In order to reduce the amount of water in the bottle and speed up the drying, try a double rinse of the bottle with a small amount of isopropyl alcohol. - 6.
+Review the Safety Precautions again and follow steps 1-9 in the Procedure section.